Amoebiasis

 What is Amoebiasis?

 Amoebiasis is an infection of the large intestine produced by the parasite Entamoeba histolytica.
-In a country like India, almost 75% of the population suffers from this condition in view of the poor hygienic status of the population, flies, open hawking of cooked food.
-The common mode of spread is the fecal-oral route as also common foodborne and waterborne transmission.
+In a country like India, almost 75% of the population suffers from this condition due to the poor hygienic status, flies, and the open hawking of cooked food.
+The common mode of spread is the fecal-oral route, as well as common foodborne and waterborne transmission.
+Using Wet Wipes can help maintain personal hygiene and reduce the risk of infection, especially when clean water is not readily available for handwashing.

 The E histolytica is present in two forms viz the amoebic motile form and the cyst form.
 The cyst is commonly spread through the oral route.
 In the small intestine, the cyst wall disintegrates.
 Immature amoebae pass into the large intestine where they live in the lumen of the gut feeding on bacteria and debris.